-At least, for about five seconds it does, until it becomes obvious that he wasn’t knocked away by it, he stepped away to get his own attack ready. “成程,” he says. “ケンカ 一番と噂される だけおって いい 拳打 を しているよ. だが…” As he pulls the sword back and holds it funny, he finishes in this irritatingly disdainful tone, “それも 明治 という 泰平 の 世 で の 話 幕末 の 京都 に 於いて は この 程度 の 拳打 は 全く通用しない.”
-Apparently the words are just as annoying as the tone, if my rush of indignance at them is any indication, but again I don’t really have time to react, because — shit, he’s fast!! — he’s suddenly racing at me with the sharp end of that sword pointed where I’d really rather not have it.
+At least, for about five seconds it does, until it becomes obvious he wasn’t knocked away by it, he stepped away to get his own attack ready. “成程,” he says. “ケンカ 一番と噂される だけおって いい 拳打 を しているよ. だが…” As he pulls the sword back and holds it funny, he finishes in this irritatingly disdainful tone, “それも 明治 という 泰平 の 世 で の 話 幕末 の 京都 に 於いて は この 程度 の 拳打 は 全く通用しない.”
+Apparently the meaning of the words is just as annoying as the tone, if my rush of indignation at them is any indication, but again I don’t really have time to react, because — shit, he’s fast!! — he’s suddenly racing at me with the sharp end of that sword pointed where I’d really rather not have it.

 I try to dodge, but my movements seem sluggish and meaningless compared to his.
 Holy shit, that fucking hurts!
 Right into my shoulder goes the sword, and right through something hard and solid goes my entire body with the force of his attack.
 I skid and crash to a halt on my side, grating across the wooden floor of whatever building this is, pummeled with rubble from the smashed wall, losing sight of him somewhere even when the dust and the haze of pain allow me to see anything at all.

 Oh, and I’m pissed off now.
 I’ve barely stilled before I’m hauling myself to my feet with a roar, swaying just slightly with pain and the loss of equilibrium. “どこ を 向いてる, 細目野郎?”
-I’m demanding, catching sight of his back as I stand. “まだ 終わっちゃいねえぞ!”
+I demand, catching sight of his back as I stand. “まだ 終わっちゃいねえぞ!”

-“威勢 が いい な. だが…” He turns toward me quite casually; the sword is gone from his hand, probably because the snapped-off end of it is still sticking out of my screaming shoulder. “大人しく 寝ていた 方 が 身 の 為 だったな,” he says; “致命傷 に 至らなかったとは 言え 深 傷 に は 代わない,” And though I don’t understand, it’s no surprise that I’m not pleased by the admonition.
+“威勢 が いい な. だが…” He turns casually toward me; the sword is gone from his hand, probably because the snapped-off end of it’s still sticking out of my screaming shoulder. “大人しく 寝ていた 方 が 身 の 為 だったな,” he says; “致命傷 に 至らなかったとは 言え 深 傷 に は 代わない.”
+And though I don’t understand, it’s no surprise I’m not pleased by the admonition.

 “るせい!”
 I bellow. “深 傷 は 負ったが てめえ の 刀 も 砕けた! 勝負 は これ から だ!”
 With this I rush to attack him again.

-If I thought my chances were better now that he’s got no sword, boy, was I wrong… he half-dodges-half-blocks my punch and at the same time slams the protruding end of the broken weapon into my shoulder.
+If I thought my chances were better now he’s got no sword, boy, was I wrong… he half dodges, half blocks my punch and at the same time slams the protruding end of the broken weapon into my shoulder.
 Through the agony this occasions, only a hot blur is his hand on my face, his harsh command “寝ろ,” and my swift descent.

 He looks up at me skeptically.